 I first started writing after retiring from work due to my health when I was 28.
-I enjoyed it.
-It was a good distraction.
-I wrote poems and stories which took me to another world away from my pain.
+For me, it was an enjoyable distraction.
+My mind was always thinking about my pain but when I was writing, it changed.
+I wrote poems and stories which took me to another world.
+There was no pain in that world.
 A couple of poems were published in anthologies and some others were published in newspapers.
-My confidence got a boost.
-When they were published, I remember doing a few happy dances during an otherwise difficult time.
+When they were published, I felt ecstatic and it gave my self-confidence such a boost.

 But writing can be so much more than just a distraction.
-For people who live with a chronic health condition, writing can be helpful.
-It can be extremely therapeutic.
+For people who live with chronic pain or illness, writing can be extremely helpful.
+It can be therapeutic and cathartic.
+And writing about it can also teach you more about your pain, illness or emotions.

 Writing became therapeutic for me